jjuback/gc-excelviewer/README.md

 > Any CSV/Excel files that were already previewed during the current editing session will not use the modified settings until you execute the `Reload Window` command after saving `settings.json`.

 ## Change Log
+### 1.0.7
+CSV files with double-byte characters are now handled correctly.

 ### 1.0.6
 Relaxed the restriction that CSV files must have a .csv extension.
 The `CSV: Preview File` command now works with any plain text file.